King James Onlyism is Jewish Kabbalism

 During the Tribulation, the "Shechinah Glory" (Lucifer) will manifest between the Cherubim in the Temple of the Antichrist.
 Is this what James Sightler had in mind when he wrote that the Shechinah "dwelt between the cherubims over the mercy seat" as God "will commune with thee from above the mercy seat, from between the two cherubims"?
 Because that is precisely what Onkelos and the Rabbis meant in the Targums and Talmud: "Onḳelos translates 'Elohim' in Gen. ix.
 27 by 'Shekinah'."

-King James Only Christians are not permitted to consult Greek or Hebrew resources but it is highly recommended that they consult the Aramaic Targums which the Jewish Rabbis use to nullify the word of God and substitute the Kabbalistic and Talmudic word for Lucifer.
+King James Only Christians are not permitted to consult Greek or Hebrew resources but it is highly recommended that they consult the Aramaic Targums referenced in the Talmud which the Jewish Rabbis use to nullify the word of God.
 The hidden agenda of King James Onlyism is to steathily transition Christians from the plain reading of Scripture and the underlying Greek and Hebrew texts to the Rabbinic Talmud and Kabbalah for their understanding of the Bible.